 From September 2015 we were also pleased to offer in addition to our 15 hours of free entitlement morning nursery a Community Powers Nursery for afternoon sessions.
 These sessions are paid sessions and they run 12.00 - 3.15.
-This will continue this year.
+This is now permanently in place.

 From September 2016 we were part of Northumberland County Council's Pilot Scheme for 30 hours free entitlement.
-This will continue this year.
+This is now permanently in place.